 TODD MARTIN SAMES joined the Company as Vice President, Business Development on September 5, 2012.
-Mr. Sames is responsible for driving new licensing agreements for the company's SPM technology with a wide-range of original device manufacturers.
+Mr. Sames is responsible for driving new licensing agreements for the company's technology with a wide-range of original device manufacturers.

-Mr. Sames brings over 25 years of industry experience to the expanding Visualant team.
-From 2010 to 2012, Mr. Sames held an executive position at INX, where he ultimately led in the creation of a new Business Unit.
-The project resulted in a successful new line of video conferencing, telecommunication, and security solutions for Cisco.
-From 2007 to 2010, Mr. Sames held an executive position at BT Conferencing.
+Mr. Sames brings over 25 years of technology sales and management experience to the expanding Visualant team.
+From 2010 to 2012, Mr. Sames held a Director position at INX, where he ultimately led in the creation of a new Business Unit.
+The project resulted in a successful new line of video conferencing, telecommunication, and security solutions for Cisco Systems.
+From 2007 to 2010, Mr. Sames held a Regional Management position at BT Conferencing, Video.

 Mr. Sames has also established partnerships with other well-known companies such as Polycom, LifeSize, and TANDBERG.
-During his tenure conducting corporate sales at Egghead Software, Todd closed and managed Fortune 1000 accounts with Disney, Unocal, Lockheed and General Electric, among many others.
+During his tenure conducting corporate sales at Egghead Software, Todd closed and managed Fortune 1000 accounts with Disney, Unocal, Lockheed and General Electric in addition to several other companies.